Kayaking, Hiking, & Stand Up Paddle

 On Carmen and Danzante Islands, our kid-friendly staff will make sure that the children are as active as they want to be.
 They can go snorkeling, fishing, paddling, beachcombing, make sand castles or hang out.
 Parents can be off duty or involved depending on their inclination at the time, and of course our staff provides food and drinks.

-When you arrive at Loreto’s airport, we are there to transport you to your waterfront hotel.
-Spend the afternoon exploring the town’s history and visiting its shops, then meet back at the hotel at 6:00pm for a thorough orientation.
+When you arrive at Loreto’s airport, we will be there to transport you to your waterfront hotel.
+Spend the afternoon exploring the town’s history and visiting its shops, then we’ll meet at 6:00 pm for a thorough orientation.
 Your guides will answer any questions you have.

-The sun rising over the Sea of Cortez and casting its light on the jagged promontories of Isla Danzante is a sight to behold.
+We will pick you up from your hotel and transport you to our launching point.
+We will load all of our gear into a Mexican motor boat called a Panga.
+We will then paddle, depending on conditions, to our first camp.
 Your guides will point out Los Candeleros Islands, small rocks jutting above the water that serve as a home to cormorants, boobies, and ospreys.
 After paddling along the coast of Isla Danzante, we make a second crossing, this time to Isla del Carmen, located northeast of Danzante.
 Keep an eye out for pods of dolphins during the crossing, or even a blue whale!
 After setting up camp on Isla del Carmen, the afternoon is yours to spend as you wish.
-Stand up paddle boards, sea kayaks, snorkeling equipment, and relaxing chairs are all available.
+Stand up paddle boards, snorkeling equipment, and relaxing chairs are all available.

 After a hearty Mexican breakfast, it’s time for a day trip!
-We explore the coves around Isla del Carmen, and eventually make an afternoon stop at a secluded beach for an afternoon of snorkeling and sunbathing.
+We explore the coves around Isla del Carmen, and eventually make an afternoon stop at a secluded beach, which you are free to explore via hiking, paddle boarding, or snorkeling.
 Upon returning to camp for the night, your guides prepare a feast of yellowtail, herbed rice, mixed green salad and tortillas.

 We have spent two nights on Isla del Carmen, so in the morning we’ll cross back to Isla Danzante to set up camp at a new location, this one surrounded by massive rock formations.
-There’s more opportunity for exploration and relaxation, and another delicious meal as sunset changes the colors on the rock faces of the Sierra de la Giganta range.
+There’s more opportunity for exploration and meditation among these rocks, and another delicious meal as the sun sinks beneath the turquoise-colored waves

 Another day on Isla Danzante will give you additional time to contemplate the natural beauty all around you.
 The waters of the Sea of Cortez are breathtaking, often appearing a light turquoise color, and the desert landscape is a sharp red, especially the cliffs and rocks that dot the island.
 Spend your time snorkeling, paddle boarding, or hiking to a promontory that gives you an excellent 360-degree view of the islands and Baja peninsula.

 Today is our final crossing, back to the Baja Peninsula.
 The sun rises over the Sea of Cortez one last time, making fiery colors briefly appear on the turquoise-hued water.
-We’ll have breakfast, pack up, and paddle back to Puerto Escondido for the take-out, where a van will be waiting to take us back to Loreto.
-Once you’ve all showered and enjoyed a final seaside lunch, it’s back to the airport, your head filled with the past week’s experiences, your heart looking forward to your next adventure.
+We’ll have breakfast, pack up, and paddle back to Puerto Escondido for the take-out, where a van will be waiting to take us back to Loreto and your hotel.

 All Sea Trek Baja trips start in the quaint little town of Loreto, located on the Baja peninsula about 600 miles south of San Diego.
 In most cases there is only one inbound and outbound flight a day, so our afternoon/evening meeting on day 1, and our end of trip logistics are built around that timing.